robak86/hardwired/packages/core/README.md

 - `.define(name, resolver, dependencies)` - returns a new instance of the module and appends new definition

   - `name` - name of the definition
-  - `resolver` -  It's called with object containing factories for all previously registered definitions.
+  - `resolver` -  resolver bound to specific class, function, or value
-  - `dependencies` - array of paths pointing to given instance dependencies
+  - `dependencies` - array of paths targeting dependencies required by the resolver

   ```typescript
   import { module, value } from '@hardwired/core';